 I would always hear Soundgarden on the radio growing up and later got into Audioslave, a band that inspired me so much musically.
 Chris definitely had a voice like no other.

 It's ridiculous to have Prince at #16, below a bunch of no-names!
 How many others were such pure geniuses?
 He should be at least 2 or 3!
 I remember all of these, and with Prince, THE WORLD mourned!

 Him, David Bowie, Maurice White, Glenn Frey, Christina Grimmie, and Phife Dawg in one year is too much.

 There is no excuse to have Prince at number 48.
 Put him in the top 5.

 Man!
 The Who wouldn't have broken up by then!

 The Rolling Stones is a really great band.

-1℅!?
 Lisa was one of the most influential female rappers ever.
 She should at least be in the top 20.
-8 months after Aaliyah right on the same day she died And more than 30,000 people attended her funeral.
-An amazing female rapper with a great singing voice.
-Great friends with 2pac and they both died horribly.
-R.I.P Lisa
+It's notable that her death came just 8 months after Aaliyah's, on the same day.
+More than 30,000 people attended her funeral.
+An amazing female rapper with a great singing voice, she was great friends with 2Pac, and they both died horribly.
+R.I.P.
+Lisa.